addiewc/Sagittarius/README.md

 | --- LINCS/: experimental code for the LINCS dataset, including:
 |       | --- simulate_new_LINCS_measurements.ipynb: notebook to simulate a new LINCS dataset at unmeasured dose
 |                                                    and time for all combinations of compounds and cell lines.
+|
+| --- TCGA/: experimental code for the TCGA dataset, including:
+|       | --- simulate_new_TCGA_measurements.ipynb: notebook to simulate new TCGA mutation dataset at unobserved
+|                                                   survival times for all cancer types.
 ```